persteenolsen/angular-jwt-refresh-auth-client/README.md

 - 05-05-2024

+# Try the .NET 8 Web API by fork or download from GitHub

+- [`The Web API at GitHub`](https://github.com/persteenolsen/dotnet-8-jwt-refresh-auth-api) - The .NET 8 REST API using JWT and Refresh Tokens for Authentiction

 The Web API was made without the ASP.NET Core Identity using custom JWT middleware

 # Functionality of the Web App